 Without further ado, here are the top 15 best SEM tools the experts recommend you to use.

-Top 15 Best SEM Tools in 2019: How The Experts Voted
+Top 15 Best SEM Tools: How The Experts Voted

 SEMRush – 17 votes

 Google Keyword Planner – 7 votes

 Google Data Studio – 5 votes